HantosNorbert/Raymarching-in-Jack/README.md

 Since debugging and overall developing a software in Jack can be quite difficult, I created the program in phases in different programming languages.

-The first version was created in Shadertoy, an online tool for creating vertex shader applications in webGL.
+The first version was created with Shadertoy, an online tool for creating vertex shader applications in webGL.
 It is so fast you can create [raytraced animations](https://www.shadertoy.com/view/dtSyDz)!

 ![grayscale](media/grayscale.png)

-*The grayscale prototype image created on Shadertoy*
+*The grayscale prototype image created with Shadertoy*

 The second version was a quick Python implementation of the very same Shadertoy program.
 It does the same, except it goes pixel-by-pixel on the CPU, so the render time is much slower (around 10s on my computer), but still quick enough for developing purposes.